Design Process

 I do the above only using paper and pen, and the output is a disorderly collection of boxes and lines.
 I usually don't share these with the team, because it's difficult and time-consuming to go through, visualize and understand these abstract box diagrams—people are busy.
 If required I create these diagrams in a presentable form to share with the team but usually the situation never arises.

-So, I switch to Figma, to create wireframes and a clickable prototype of the app, which gives a better idea of the final product and the way it works.
+So, I switch to Figma, to create wireframes and an interactive prototype of the app, which gives a better idea of the final product and the way it works.
 It's far more easier and efficient for team members to try out the prototype and get an idea of the shape the app is going to take on various devices.
 This starts the actual internal discussion on the product.
 It can be even used to test with users (at least within the team) to get some quick, top-level feedback.

 High-fidelity mockups & prototype